Adolescent Years: Parenting Tips For When A Child Reaches Adolescence

 1. Start preparing early

-According to the American Academy of Child & Adolescent Psychiatry, it’s best to start early when it comes to laying the foundation for being a supportive parent of an adolescent.
-Establishing a strong, healthy parent-child relationship from a young age can lead to a smoother transition into the pre-teen and teen years.
+According to the American Academy of Child & Adolescent Psychiatry, it may be best to start early when it comes to laying the foundation for being a supportive parent of an adolescent.
+Establishing a strong, healthy parent-child relationship from a young age may lead to a smoother transition into the pre-teen and teen years.

 For example, beginning when they’re young, you might: